davejagoda/davejagoda.github.io/quotes.md

 \- Benjamin Franklin

 > If I were to write a book about how to build non-scalable Oracle applications, then Don't use Bind Variables would be the first and last chapter.

 \- Thomas Kyte

 > Everyone has a plan 'til they get punched in the mouth.

 \- Mike Tyson

 > I'm working my way over to figuring out how I won't answer that.

 \- Donald Rumsfeld

+> The recovery in profitability has been amazing following the reorganisation, leaving Barings to conclude that it was not actually terribly difficult to make money in the securities business.

+\- Peter Baring